marinadunn/SHIFT-STAC-backend/README.md

 │   │
 │   └─── <flight line> (Item)
 ```
-where <flight line> is a STAC item of date form `YYYYMMDD` (see below).
-For each of these items, there are assets/datasets of form `angYYYYMMDDtHHNNSS.zarr`, a GeoJSON file of the flight outline, and an RGB composite image.
+where the STAC item is a dataset for one flight line of date form `YYYYMMDD` (see below).
+For each of these items, the dataset is an asset of form `angYYYYMMDDtHHNNSS.zarr`, as well as assets for jpegs of RGB True Color, RGB enhanced, and R, G, and B bands plotted separately.
+Note that the RGB composite images are not yet georeferenced, while bands plotted separately are.

 ```
 YYYY:  The year of the airborne flight run.
 MM:    The month of the airborne flight run (i.e. 05 represents May).